SJTU-PLV/direct-refinement-popl24-artifact/README.md

 #### Unification of the simulation conventions

-We have mentioned the corresponding theorems of the properties for refining simulation conventions in Section 4.2 in the `List of technical claims` part.
+We have mentioned the corresponding theorems for refining simulation conventions (Section 4.2 and Theorem 4.8) in the previous section `List of Claims`.
 The direct simulation convention $`\mathbb{C}`$ (line 973) is defined as `cc_compcert` in [driver/Compiler.v](DirectRefinement/driver/Compiler.v):
 ```